 |Step One: Get in touch with our team via email, phone or our live chat.||Step Two: We’ll assess your claim with you.||Step Three: When you’re ready, we’ll commence your claim for you.|

-All of our team are friendly, professional and are driven to ensuring that clients get the full amount of compensation they deserve.
+All of our team are friendly, professional and are driven to ensuring that clients get the full amount of compensation they deserve for bone fracture claims.
 They are experienced personal injury specialists and can answer any questions you may have before and during your claim.

 Hopefully, now that you’ve read this guide about fractured and broken bone compensation claims, you’d like to use Advice.co.uk to help you with your claim today.
 If so, you can get in touch by contacting us in any of these ways:

 - Telephone: Call us on 0161 696 9685

 - Online: Fill in this form with brief details of your claim and we’ll get back to you

 - Email: Send a message to the team on email@example.com

 Remember that our team can offer free legal advice to you, even if you’re still not sure if you’re going to make a compensation claim and we only work with No Win No Fee solicitors to help reduce the risk and stress of making a claim.